Enrique1987/databricks/03_01_Generative_AI_Engineer_Associate/01_Generative_AI_Fundamentals.md

 **Tokenizers**
-Tokenizers are tools used to convert text into tokens, which are smaller components such as words or subwords, facilitating easier an d more effetive processing by machine learning models.
+Tokenizers are tools used to convert text into tokens, which are smaller components such as words or subwords, facilitating easier and more effetive processing by machine learning models.

 **Tasks**

-- Task: Sentiment analysis.Stock market analysis: I need to monitor the stock market, and I want to use Twitter commentary as a early indicator of trends.
+- `Sentiment analysis` Stock market analysis: I need to monitor the stock market, and I want to use Twitter commentary as a early indicator of trends.
-- Translation.
+- `Translation`.
-- Zero-shot classification: Categorize articles with a custom set of topic labels, using an existing LLM.
+- `Zero-shot classification`: Categorize articles with a custom set of topic labels, using an existing LLM.
-- Few-shot learning: show a model what you want.
+- `Few-shot learning`: show a model what you want.
 Instead of fine-tuning a model for a task, provide a few examples of that task.  **Powerfull Technie** !!

 **Prompt engineering**